What Is It?

 How long, where, and how many people, depends on the roadmap size:

-For a Small roadmap, we discuss it for one hour, remotely (such as by phone, Skype, etc.), with only you (or one person you designate).
+For a Small roadmap, we discuss it for up to one hour, with only you (or one person you designate).

-If even a Large isn’t enough time, after subtracting travel, don’t worry, we can work up a custom quote, or you can buy multiple Roadmaps and combine them.
+If even a Large isn’t enough time, don’t worry, we can work up a custom quote, or you can buy multiple Roadmaps and combine them.

 We cover what it is you’re trying to do, breaking it down into manageable chunks, and identify what is more or less urgent, difficult, etc.